 The next Laboratory and Integration Test was focused on the Fusion Engine and Expert Reasoning module.
 The test was conducted virtually and the partners which are responsible for the development of those tools, EXUS and CERTH, explained more on the functionalities and the technical advances achieved.

-In the following weeks will follow the Laboratory and Integration Tests of the Helmet and the Augmented Reality Services, the Uniform, the Boots, the Worksite App, the COP Platform & C3 and the Multilanguage Operations App.
-All the above are essential components, which will armour the first responders in order to conduct her/his response duties safely and effectively.
+The Laboratory and Integration Tests of the Helmet and the Augmented Reality Services, the Uniform, the Boots, the Worksite App, the COP Platform & C3 and the Multilanguage Operations App will follow in the coming weeks.
+All the above are essential components, which will armour the first responders in order to conduct their response duties safely and effectively.

 Find out more information about the project’s roadmap here: https://ingenious-first-responders.eu/roadmap/

 If you wish to learn more about the INGENIOUS technological tools and services visit: https://ingenious-first-responders.eu/ingenious-project/